-The International Science and Technology Center (ISTC) was established in Moscow by international agreement in November 1992 as a nonproliferation program.
-ISTC coordinates the efforts of numerous governments, international organizations, and private sector industries, providing former weapons scientists (FWS) from the Commonwealth of Independent States (CIS) and Georgia with new opportunities for sustainable, peaceful employment.
-The current Parties to ISTC are the United States, the European Union, Japan, Norway and South Korea (funding Parties), as well as Armenia, Georgia, Kazakhstan, the Kyrgyz Republic and Tajikistan.
-ISTC activities fall in two broad categories: research projects, which employ FWS in the development of new science and technology (S&T), and Supplemental Programs, which include workshops and other events to integrate FWS in the global S&T and industrial communities; training.
-In the 20 years ISTC has been active over 70,000 former weapons scientists in more than 760 research institutes spread across CIS and Georgia have been engaged in ISTC projects and activities.
+Under the International Science and Technology Center (ISTC) Continuation Agreement, signed in 2015 and now ratified by all members, the ISTC operates globally from its Headquarters in Nur’ Sultan, Kazakhstan.
+The ISTC was originally established in Moscow by international agreement in November 1992 as a nonproliferation program.
+ISTC coordinates the efforts of numerous governments, international organizations, and private sector industries, providing scientists from the Commonwealth of Independent States (CIS) and Georgia and other countries with new opportunities for sustainable, peaceful employment.
+The current Parties to ISTC are Armenia, the European Union, Georgia, Japan, Kazakhstan, the Republic of Korea, Kyrgyzstan, Norway, Tajikistan, and the United States.
+ISTC activities fall in two broad categories: research projects, which employ scientists in the development of new science and technology (S&T), and Supplemental Programs, which include workshops and other events to integrate scientists in the global S&T and industrial communities; training.
+In the 20 years ISTC has been active over 70,000 scientists in more than 760 research institutes spread across CIS and Georgia have been engaged in ISTC projects and activities.

 - Member Countries

 - Statements of the Governing Board